bobleesj/try-swift-beginner-workshop-plan/README.md

 - Be able to recognize that Swift functions are called global closures.
 - Be able to familiarize with the Swift closure syntax.
 - Be able to create a closure block with various versions.
-> **Quiz:** Express the function below in a variety of ways
+> **Quiz:** Express the function below in a variety of ways.

 ### 3.2 Intro to Closures Part 2
-- Be able to return a closure block
+- Be able to return a closure block.
-- Be able to pass a closure block as a parameter
+- Be able to pass a closure block as a parameter.
 > **Quiz:** Enter a number and returns its sqaured value.
 The function two arguments: `Int` and `(Int) -> (Int)`

 ### 3.3 Completion Handlers
-- Be able to execute code only after one another using closures
+- Be able to execute code only after one another using closures.

 ### 3.4 Trailing Closures
-- Be able to spot when to use trailing closures
+- Be able to spot when to use trailing closures.

 <br>